VFW Renovation Campaign

 - Functional space for traveling exhibits

-For the VFW, the remodeled space will make it possible for the post to rent the facility for events that will help pay monthly utility and insurance costs.
+For the VFW, the remodeled space will make it possible for the post to rent the facility for events that will help pay monthly utility and insurance costs, and it will provide a clean, safe space for VFW meetings and for veterans to gather.

 To donate by mail, please send checks to: